vzaidman/htz-frontend/packages/components/htz-components/src/components/Paragraph/Paragraph.md

   />
 </div>
 ```
+In this is Q&A paragraphs, the first paragraph takes 'strong' as tags value, by that (besides the `<strong />`) this component knows to ignore any `margin-bottom` that may be passed down by the parents.
-An example for a Question paragraph (`<strong />`), and the second paragraph hosts a Marker decoration.
+ The second paragraph is simply a basic paragraph which hosts a Marker decoration.
 ```jsx
 <div style={{direction: 'rtl'}}>
   <Paragraph